 First-year course in one semester; comprehending, speaking, reading, writing modern Portuguese; emphasis on speaking.
 GE: World Languages Second Level Proficiency.

 PORT:2010 Elementary Portuguese I3 s.h.

-Emphasis on oral and written skills.
-Taught in Portuguese.
+Emphasis on oral and written skills; first in a series; no previous knowledge of Portuguese necessary.
 Recommendations: no previous study of Portuguese.
 GE: World Languages First Level Proficiency.

 PORT:2015 Elementary Portuguese II3 s.h.

 Emphasis on oral and written skills; second in a series.
 Requirements: PORT:2010.
 GE: World Languages Second Level Proficiency.

 Second-year course in one semester; reading comprehension, oral and writing skills; grammar review.
 Requirements: PORT:2000.
 GE: World Languages Fourth Level Proficiency.

 PORT:2700 Introduction to Latin American Studies3 s.h.

 Representative readings of modern and contemporary novels, short stories, and other narrative forms; cultural background; focus on major writers.
 Taught in English.
 Prerequisites: ENGL:1200.
 GE: Literary, Visual, and Performing Arts.
 Same as SPAN:2850.